Lin-Buo-Ren/libxml2-snap/README.md

 - [x] Post an announcement in the [Snapcraft Forum](https://forum.snapcraft.io) - [link](https://forum.snapcraft.io/t/unofficial-snap-packaging-for-xml-toolkit-from-the-gnome-project/6947)
 - [ ] Submit a pull request or patch upstream that adds snap install documentation - [link]()
 - [ ] Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - [link]()

-- [x] Add upstream contact information to this `README.md`
+Depending on the upstream's response:

-- If upstream accept the PR:
+- If the upstream accepts the PR:
     - [ ] Request upstream create a Snap store account
     - [ ] Contact the Snap Advocacy team to request the snap be transferred to upstream
+- If the upstream rejects the PR:
+    - [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, transfer the snap name from you to snapcrafters, and configure the repo for automatic publishing into edge on commit

-- [ ] Ask the Snap Advocacy team to celebrate the snap - [link]()
+* [ ] Ask the Snap Advocacy team to celebrate the snap - [link]()

 If you have any questions, [post in the Snapcraft forum](https://forum.snapcraft.io).